skokcmd/Trips-generator/README.md

 # Trips-generator
-need to include node_module using yarn using postgres db ... details are in the typeorm config to configure on localhost
+- Need to include node_module using yarn
+- Using postgres db ... details are in the typeorm config to configure on localhost